Polymarket Fee Calculator

 $0.00

-Only taker orders (market orders) pay fees.
-Maker orders (limit orders) pay zero fees.
+Only taker orders pay fees.
+Market orders are always takers.
+Limit orders are makers only when they sit on the book and get filled by someone else — a limit order priced to cross the spread fills as a taker and still pays.
 25% of collected taker fees in Sports markets are redistributed daily to market makers via the Maker Rebates Program.

 Sportsbook Comparison